 Overview

 A syndrome refers to a cluster of symptoms1 that collectively indicate or characterize a disease, psychological disorder, or other abnormal condition.
 Unlike disorders, which are conditions that disrupt regular bodily function, syndromes involve a collection of unlinked signs, symptoms, or phenomena that occur simultaneously across different cases.
-There are similarities between these two terms, but they differ in that the collection of signs and symptoms that are presented by a disorder are often known to have related features or a common source.
-This concept is crucial in the field of mental health,2 where many conditions are defined by a certain set of symptomatic behaviors.
+There are similarities between syndromes and disorders, but they differ in that the collection of signs and symptoms that are presented by a disorder are often known to have related features or a common source, and syndromes do not.
+Syndromes are crucial in the field of mental health,2 where many conditions are defined by a certain set of syndromic, symptomatic behaviors.

+Syndrome is defined as a collection of recognizable traits or abnormalities that tend to present simultaneously.
 The term syndrome is prevalent in mental health discussions due to the often complex and overlapping nature of mental health disorders.
-There are few mental health conditions classified as syndromes, identified not by a single symptom but by a particular pattern or collection of symptoms.
+There are few mental health conditions classified as syndromes, identified not by a single symptom but by a particular pattern or collection of syndromic symptoms.

-Despite the often-complex nature of identifying and diagnosing syndromes, understanding these patterns may inform more effective mental health treatment.
-Early identification of syndromic patterns may enable timely intervention, preventing further progression of the disorder and enhancing the effectiveness of treatment strategies.
+Despite the often-complex nature of identifying and diagnosing syndromes, understanding syndrome patterns may inform more effective mental health treatment.
+Early identification of syndromic patterns may enable timely intervention, preventing further progression of the syndrome and enhancing the effectiveness of syndromic treatment strategies.
 In the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), most mental health conditions are classified as disorders and not syndromes.

 What it is

 In medical terminology, a syndrome refers to a collection of clinical signs and symptoms that co-occur and indicate a particular disease or disorder.
-Unlike isolated symptoms, which may arise from multiple causes, a syndrome is a specific grouping of interconnected symptoms, often stemming from the same underlying condition.
+Unlike isolated symptoms, which may arise from multiple causes, a syndrome is a specific grouping of interconnected symptoms.
+Syndrome symptoms often stem from the same underlying condition.
 A syndrome may not always point to a singular cause.
-Instead, it describes a recognizable pattern in an individual’s condition.
+Instead, syndrome describes a recognizable pattern in an individual’s condition.

 Recognizing a syndrome can be beneficial because it provides a framework for healthcare professionals to understand and predict the course of a disease.
-This ease makes it possible to strategize an effective treatment plan.
+This ease makes it possible to strategize an effective treatment plan for a syndrome.
 However, everyone's experience with a syndrome can vary.
-While some may experience severe symptoms, others may have milder manifestations.
-By understanding the syndrome as a whole, healthcare professionals can tailor treatment to the individual's unique needs, improving their mental health and overall well-being.
+While some may experience severe syndrome symptoms, others may have milder syndrome manifestations.
+By understanding the syndrome as a whole, healthcare professionals can tailor syndrome treatment to the individual's unique needs, improving their mental health and overall well-being.

 Syndrome vs. disorder

 Syndromes and disorders, both terms in the mental health field, differ in several distinct ways.
 A syndrome is a cluster of symptoms that collectively indicate a certain condition, but the exact cause may not be known.
-For example, irritable bowel syndrome (IBS) involves a collection of symptoms like abdominal discomfort and altered bowel habits, but the cause of the condition is mostly unknown.
-IBS is classified as a syndrome due to the unclear connection between these symptoms and their cause.
+For example, irritable bowel syndrome (IBS) involves a collection of symptoms like abdominal discomfort and altered bowel habits, but the cause of this syndrome is mostly unknown.
+IBS syndrome is classified as a syndrome due to the unclear connection between these syndromic symptoms and their cause.

-Contrarily, a disorder is a disruption to regular bodily or mental function with a known underlying cause.
+Contrarily to a syndrome, a disorder is a disruption to regular bodily or mental function with a known underlying cause.
 For instance, post-traumatic stress disorder (PTSD) is caused by experiencing a traumatic event and presents symptoms like flashbacks and severe anxiety.
-PTSD is a disorder because the origin of these symptoms are thought to stem from an initial traumatic experience.
+PTSD is a disorder, not a syndrome, because the origin of these symptoms are thought to stem from an initial traumatic experience.

 For those experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.